 - 1 cup white vinegar

-- Bring to a boil, and then cover and simmer over medium-low heat, turning brisket every 30 minutes.
+- Add the brisket back in.
+Bring to a boil, and then cover and lower to a simmer over low hea.

-- Cook brisket until the sauce has congealed and the brisket is fork tender or about 3 hours.
+- Cook brisket until the sauce has thickened and the brisket is fork tender or about 3-4 hours.

-- Once brisket cools, remove the fat and slice against the grain and refrigerate overnight or you can also refrigerate and slice the next day before reheating.
+- Once brisket cools, slice against the grain or you can also refrigerate and slice the next day before reheating.
+Serve with sauce.